delta-exchange/just-the-docs/docs/tutorials/options-contracts.md

 ## Options Symbology

-The symbols of all options contracts on Delta Exchange are based on the following scheme: ProductSymbol-UnderlyingSymbol-LifeSpan-ExpiryDate
+The symbols of all options contracts on Delta Exchange are based on the following scheme:

-- **ProductSymbol**
+**ProductSymbol-UnderlyingSymbol-LifeSpan-ExpiryDate**

+- **ProductSymbol:** specifies which product category a given contract belongs to.
+Currently, it can take the following values:

 C: Call

 TC: Turbo Call

 P: Put

 TP: Turbo Put

 MV: Move

+- **UnderlyingSymbol:** is the symbol of the underlying asset of the options contract.
+Currently, we offer options on BTC, ETH, BNB and LINK.

+- **LifeSpan:** conveys information about the lifespan, i.e. difference between expiry and time of launch, of an options contract.
+Currently, an options contract can have one of the following three lifespans:

+D: lifespan is 1 day

+W: lifespan is 1 week

+M: lifepsna is 1 month

+- **ExpiryDate:** is the date in ddmmyy format at which the option expires.
+On Delta, all options expire at 12pm UTC.

 ## Options Launch Schedule